thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 4. TestMain in exchanges must avoid API calls to keep test footprint as minimal as possible unless there's a good case as to why it was done

+5. Excessive exchange API method params should use structs

+6. Test deduplication should be the default approach for exchanges, image provided as an example diff

 ### Create functions supported by the exchange: